Easy3D 2.6.1

 Returns the coefficient which is used to set zNear() when the Camera is inside the sphere defined by sceneCenter() and zClippingCoefficient() * sceneRadius().

 In that case, the zNear() value is set to zNearCoefficient() * zClippingCoefficient() * sceneRadius().
 See the zNear() documentation for details.
 Default value is 0.001, which is appropriate for most applications.
 In case you need a high dynamic ZBuffer precision, you can increase this value (~0.1).
-A lower value will prevent clipping of very close objects at the expense of a worst Z precision.
+A lower value will prevent clipping of very close objects at the expense of the worst Z precision.
 Only meaningful when Camera type is Camera::PERSPECTIVE.